-An ultrasound scan, also referred to as a sonogram, diagnostic sonography, and ultrasonography, is a device that uses high frequency sound waves to create an image of some part of the inside of the body, such as the stomach, liver, heart, tendons, muscles, joints and blood vessels.
+An ultrasound scan, also referred to as a sonogram, diagnostic sonography, and ultrasonography, is a device that uses high-frequency sound waves to create images of the inside of the body.

-Experts say that as sound waves, rather than radiation are used, ultrasound scans are safe.
+Because sound waves are used instead of radiation, ultrasound scans are safe.
 Obstetric sonography is frequently used to check the baby in the womb.

-Ultrasound scans are used to detect problems in the liver, heart, kidney or the abdomen.
-They may also be useful in helping the surgeon when carrying out some types of biopsies.
+Ultrasound scans can be used to detect problems in the liver, heart, kidney, or abdomen.
+They may also be useful for a surgeon performing certain types of biopsies.

-The word "ultrasound", in physics, refers to all sound with a frequency humans cannot hear.
-In diagnostic sonography, the ultrasound is usually between 2 and 18 MHz.
-Higher frequencies provide better quality images, but are more readily absorbed by the skin and other tissue, so they cannot penetrate as deeply as lower frequencies.
+The word "ultrasound," in physics, refers to sound with a frequency that humans cannot hear.
+In diagnostic sonography, the ultrasound is usually between 2 and 18 megahertz.
+Higher frequencies provide better quality images but are more readily absorbed by the skin and other tissue, so they cannot penetrate as deeply as lower frequencies.
 Lower frequencies can penetrate deeper, but the image quality is inferior.